When you write your resume, the contact information section might not be your main concern.

 Phone number

-If employers aren’t using email to let you know how the application process is going, they’ll simply call you.
+If employers choose not to use email to update you on the application process, they’ll likely call you.

-In case you’re not sure how to write your phone number on your resume, here’s an example showing the proper phone number format to use:
+In case you’re not sure how to write your phone number on your resume, here’s an example showing the correct phone number format to use:

 (801) 840-9352